WeBR Lab Back-to-Back Representation at the American Society of Safety Professionals

 Auburn’s Annual Mechanical Engineering Graduate Student Poster Session and Contest Fall 2025.

-On October 17, 2025, he Department of Mechanical Engineering hosted its Annual Graduate Student Poster Session and Contest for Fall 2025.
+On October 17, 2025, the Department of Mechanical Engineering hosted its Annual Graduate Student Poster Session and Contest for Fall 2025.
 With six categories and nearly nine participants per group, the event showcased the innovation and creativity driving our field.
 And as always, WeBR Lab had something remarkable to share.

 Representing both experience and fresh perspectives, our team members Paxton Albright, Zack Miller, Mason Mathias, and Carlos Campos proudly stood out in the System Dynamics & Controls and Design & Manufacturing categories.